-Clothing: Children should come to the center dressed appropriately for the weather (e.g.) jackets and hats for fall and spring; coats, boots and snow pants, gloves/mitten for winter).
+• Clothing: Children should come to the center dressed appropriately for the weather (e.g.) jackets and hats for fall and spring; coats, boots and snow pants, gloves/mitten for winter).
 Children should come in "play clothes" so that they feel free to participate in indoor and outdoor activities.
 Long dresses are not permitted for safety reasons.
 Washable clothing is recommended as children may be involved in messy developmental activities (e.g. art, cooking, and water and sand play).
 Two changes of clothing for all children under schoolage are recommended.
 All clothing and accessories should be labeled with your child's full name.

 - Shoes: Children footwear should have rubber soles and be suitable for running, climbing and jumping.
-For safety reasons, flip-flops, heels without straps or wedged heels are not recommended. - Jewelry: accessories such as earrings, rings, bracelets, necklaces, and barrettes are not permitted for children under three or children who are in multi-age rooms with children under three. - Sleep Aids: It is prohibited for children younger than 12 months to sleep with anything in their cribs.
+Shoes must be close toed and close healed.
+For safety reasons, flip-flops, heels without straps or wedged heels are not allowed. - Jewelry: accessories such as earrings, rings, bracelets, necklaces, and barrettes are not permitted for CDC-aged children i.e. Kindergarten and younger. - Sleep Aids: It is prohibited for children younger than 12 months to sleep with anything in their cribs.
 If your child is over 12 months of age and has a special soft toy or blanket that he/she naps with, it may be brought to the program.
 The naptime toy or blanket will be put in the child's cubby and be made available for use during naptime.
 These items will need to be taken home for weekly laundering.
 Please ensure all personal items (i.e., book bags, books, school supplies, clothing, and blankets) are labeled with your child's full name.